Top any sandwich with this homemade spread. It makes the perfect take-along condiment for summer picnics.

 - Place eggs, mustard, salt, and lemon juice into the Vitamix container in the order listed and secure lid.

-- Reduce speed to Variable 8.
+- Reduce speed.
 While machine is running, remove the lid plug and pour in the oil in a thin, steady stream through the lid plug opening until completely used and mixture thickens (about 30 seconds).

 - Stop machine and stir in any oil sitting on top.